just above the middle of nowhere

 All positions are open to couples and friends, though we cannot guarantee private housing if using our facilities.
 We do our best.

 Candidates with small mobile housing (vans and small trailers) are strongly encouraged to apply, and it is possible to park on the property.
-We charge a small weekly rent ($20).
 Larger accommodations (RVs and large trailers) will be evaluated on a case by case basis.
 Please note that we do not have any RV hookups.

-We are a dog-friendly property, and those bringing their own mobile housing are welcome to bring well-behaved, friendly dogs, provided they are able to remain, quietly, in the van or RV during shifts (they cannot be tethered outside).
+We are a dog-friendly property, and those bringing their own mobile housing are welcome to bring well-behaved, friendly dogs, provided they are able to remain, quietly, in the van or RV during shifts (they cannot be tethered outside, and they cannot bark incessantly).

 All food from the store, which stocks many basic groceries, can be purchased at a 40% discount.
 Restaurant discount is 50%.
 Specific food desired for personal use can be ordered for delivery along with our restaurant delivery and purchased at cost (no markup from Lake Alpine Lodge).